rafaelcalcada/aigbdd/README.md

-# AIG Equivalence Checker
+# AIGBDD - AIG Logic Equivalence Checker

-This program can check the equivalence of small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (ROBDDs).
+This program can fast check the logic equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).

 (work in progress)